Easygoing Hikes in the Finger Lakes

 Top Gorge Hikes in the Finger Lakes

 Gorges—those narrow, sinuous openings in the landscape that often reveal eons of geological activity.
-They also happen to make for a fascinating and vigorous hike!
+They also make for fascinating and vigorous hikes!
 There is much to appreciate on a trek through one of our region’s iconic gorges: dazzling waterfalls, beautiful stonework, flowing streams, and a variety of plants and wildlife.
-Many gorge trails and their associated rim trails can be adjusted for longer or shorter hikes, depending on preference.
+Many gorge hikes and their associated rim trail routes can be adjusted for longer or shorter treks, depending on preference.
 If you’re looking for a quintessential Finger Lakes adventure, check out one of these gorge hikes chosen by the staff at the Finger Lakes Land Trust.

 A waterfall and gorge with a stone staircase